DerGeorg/xfce4-windowck-plugin/README.md

 # xfce4-windowck-plugin
+Xfce panel plugin which allows to put the maximized window title and windows buttons on the panel.

 ## Whats new in this Fork?
 * In "*Only Maximized Windows*" Mode, the buttons disappear if a non maximized Window is getting in focus

-## Comming soon
+## Coming soon in this Fork
 * New Icon Pack

-## Old Readme
-Xfce panel plugin which allows to put the maximized window title and windows buttons on the panel.

-Original plugin's features:
+## Original plugin's features:

 * Show the title and buttons of the maximized window on the panel.
 * Allow window actions on buttons and title clicks (activate, (un)maximize, close).